ruchiranjan21/Voice-Assistant/README.md

 # Voice-Assistant

--Pre-requisite
+# Menu Driven Program
- Set all the paths in your system
+Created a Voice assistant program using python which can open Youtube, Gmail, Chrome and many more..
+By just saying the commands.

- -Link of the Project : https://youtu.be/__whEhgDbIk
+ ## **Link of the Project :** https://youtu.be/__whEhgDbIk